 We finally have the first true ThunderBolt compatible disk drive enclosures now shipping.
 Initially we're seeing dual or quad drive cases for multi-drive arrays that can usually be configured in various RAID or JBOD modes depending on the drive manufacturers support.

-For existing and legacy file storage products, Akitio has a great multi-interface ThunderBolt Hub to connect USB 3.0 (or slower USB 2.0 / USB 1.1 gear), eSATA, and FireWire 800 (400 with adapter) equipment you may already own.
+For existing and legacy file storage products, Akitio has a great multi-interface ThunderBolt hub to connect USB 3.0 (or slower USB 2.0 / USB 1.1 gear), eSATA, and FireWire 800 equipment you may already own.
+Initially introduced as a 10Gbps peripheral, it's been updated to support 20Gbps ThunderBolt 2 ports.

 ThunderBolt Drive Converter